Sunilpal9401/Forage-Internship-Projects/README.md

 Technical Skills:

-Data Cleaning and Manipulation: You'll gain experience in handling messy real-world data sets, including identifying and correcting errors, transforming data for analysis, and wrangling it into a usable format. https://www.theforage.com/virtual-experience/hzmoNKtzvAzXsEqx8/accenture-north-america/data-analytics-virtual-experience/data-cleaning-modeling
+Data Cleaning and Manipulation: You'll gain experience in handling messy real-world data sets, including identifying and correcting errors, transforming data for analysis, and wrangling it into a usable format.
+[Accenture Data Analytics and Visualization](https://www.theforage.com/virtual-experience/hzmoNKtzvAzXsEqx8/accenture-north-america/data-analytics-virtual-experience/data-cleaning-modeling)

 Data Analysis and Modeling: The internship may involve using statistical methods and tools to uncover patterns and trends in the data.
 You might also build basic models to make predictions or support decision-making.